robins/sqlancer_wiki/GSoC-2023-Ideas.md

 * **Difficulty**: Medium
 * **Possible mentors**: TBD

+Various additional hints:

+* Most implementations use JDBC, which is well-supported by SQLancer.
+* To get an idea of what database systems you could consider supporting, the [DB-Engines ranking](https://db-engines.com/en/ranking/relational+dbms) or the [Database of Databases](https://dbdb.io/) might be useful.

 ## SQLancer Website

 SQLancer lacks a project website.
 The goal of this project would be to create one.
 Pages could be created to visualize currently-supported database systems, a collection of resources, and a short tutorial.
 Optionally, statistics and graphs could be computed and visualized about bugs that have been found.
 An incomplete list is found in a [bugs.json](https://github.com/sqlancer/bugs/blob/master/bugs.json) file, and additionally, GitHub could be crawled to find [issue reports related to SQLancer](https://github.com/search?q=sqlancer).